-The randomisation sequence will be generated by the Bristol Randomised Trials Collaboration (BRTC) Clinical Trials Unit (CTU) using their online randomisation system.
+The randomisation sequence will be generated by Sealed Envelope using their online randomisation system.
 Participants will only be randomised after eligibility and consent have been confirmed.
 Randomisation will be stratified by site and by the following three minimisation criteria (number of falls in previous year (1-4 falls low, 5+ high); age (18-64 low, 65 + high) and cognitive impairment measured using MoCA (1-25 low, 26-30 high)).
 Participants will be allocated to each treatment group using the minimisation method with a probability of 0.8.

 The PI (or authorised delegate) will log onto the online randomisation system, enter the minimisation variables and then receive the code that allocates the participant to a treatment pack.
 They and the participant will remain blinded as to which treatment group this code refers to.
-The unblinded randomisation code will be held by the site pharmacy and BRTC.
+The unblinded randomisation code will be held by the trial pharmacy, central pharmacy and BRTC.
 Trial participants will be allocated to one of two treatment groups (active rivastigmine patch or matched placebo patch).